nebulab/playbook/how-we-work/tracking-time.html.md

 In addition to client projects, Harvest also has two more for internal purposes, that are:

-* Solidus - give the size and complexity of the Solidus ecosystem, we track time just like any other client project.
+* Solidus - given the size and complexity of the Solidus ecosystem, we track time just like any other client project.
 * Investment Time - this includes everything growth and learning related.
 The main reason for tracking this is to keep track of the yearly [Investment Time](personal-growth/investment-time) budget.

-## Presence vs. activity

-You may have noticed there is some overlap between the two concepts of "hours of presence" and "hours of work".

-For instance, if you have reported 9 hours of work on Harvest, it's clear you have worked overtime, no matter how you have spent those hours (even if one hour was spent on Time Wasting, it's still an hour spent at work).

-Similarly, if you have reported 7 hours, you _may_ have taken some time off.
-However, if you have actually spent 8 hours at the office or your remote workspace, there's no need to report time off, because small breaks and other interruptions during the course of work are to be expected.

-To sum up: tracked overtime must always be reported, time off may or may not have to be reported depending on whether the untracked time was spent during a regular work break or outside of work.

-If you're in doubt, contact your mentor and they will be able to help!